Procedure: Work health and safety legal and other requirements

 - Federal Register of Legislation subscription;

-- Parliament of Australia website;
+- Parliament of Australia website; and

 Updating procedures to reflect changes to WHS legal and other requirements